Colostrum: Skin

+Hyperimmune bovine colostrum

+Hyperimmune colostrum is natural bovine colostrum collected from a population of cows immunized repeatedly with a specific pathogen.
+The colostrum is collected within 24 hours of the cow giving birth.
+Antibodies towards the specific pathogens or antigens that were used in the immunization are present in higher levels than in the population before treatment.
+Although some papers have been published stating that specific human pathogens were just as high as in hyperimmune colostrum, and natural colostrum nearly always had higher antibody titers than did the hyperimmune version.

+A 2011 clinical trial showed that if the immunization is by surface antigens of a strain of E. coli bacteria, the Bovine Colostrum Powder can be used to make tablets capable of binding to the bacteria so that they are excreted in stools, thus preventing diarrhea that is caused by this strain of E. coli.
+This prevents the successful colonization of the gut, which would otherwise lead to bacteria releasing enterotoxigenic materials which cause diarrhea.

 Use in animal husbandry

 Colostrum is beneficial for newborn farm animals.
 They receive no passive transfer of immunity via the placenta before birth, so any antibodies that they need have to be either ingested or supplied by injection or other artificial means.
 The ingested antibodies are absorbed from the intestine of the neonate.
 Maximum absorption of colostral antibodies by the newborn animal occurs within 4 hours or thirty minutes of birth.

 The role of colostrum for newborn animals is to provide nutrition, and protect against infection while the immune and digestive systems are developing and maturing.
 Bovine colostrum provides macro- and micro-nutrients, as well as growth factors, cytokines, nucleosides, oligosaccharides, natural antimicrobials, antioxidants; and a range of immunoglobulins such as IgG, IgA, IgD, IgM and IgE.
 Minimal levels of IgG are essential to prevent failure of passive transfer.

 The iron-binding glycoproteins lactoferrin and transferrin in bovine colostrum assist in attacking pathogens by impacting their cell membrane and making them more susceptible to the immune systems attack by neutrophils.
 Cytokines in bovine colostrum enhance B and T cell maturation and increase endogenous antibody production.
 They also help regulate epithelial cell growth and development, proliferation, and restitution.
 Transfer factors enhance the activity of T cells.
 Other growth and immune factors such as IGF-1, IGF-2, FGF, EGF, TGF, PDGF, etc.

-Bovine Colostrum contains bioactive components that support immunity and gut health in animals, and fight bacteria, viruses, and other pathogens.
+Bovine colostrum supports immunity and gut health in calves.
 Early, high-quality colostrum is beneficial for survival and healthy development.
 It repairs intestinal damage and improves nutrient absorption.
 In calves, colostrum helps develop their gut and prevents death.
 It reduces infections, antibiotic use, and diarrhea, leading to faster growth.

-Hyperimmune

-Hyperimmune colostrum is natural bovine colostrum collected from a population of cows immunized repeatedly with a specific pathogen.
-The colostrum is collected within 24 hours of the cow giving birth.
-Antibodies towards the specific pathogens or antigens that were used in the immunization are present in higher levels than in the population before treatment.
-Although some papers have been published stating that specific human pathogens were just as high as in hyperimmune colostrum, and natural colostrum nearly always had higher antibody titers than did the hyperimmune version.
-A 2011 clinical trial showed that if the immunization is by surface antigens of a strain of E. coli bacteria, the Bovine Colostrum Powder can be used to make tablets capable of binding to the bacteria so that they are excreted in stools, thus preventing diarrhea that is caused by this strain of E. coli.
-This prevents the successful colonization of the gut, which would otherwise lead to bacteria releasing enterotoxigenic materials which cause diarrhea.